ReTable/ui-kit/README.md

 ## Contributing

-We have [contributing guide](./CONTRIBUTING.md) where you can find information about project, development process and tools which needed to contribute to the project.
+We have section about contributing in out [docs](https://retable.github.io/ui-kit/).

 ## License